Clariso – Rent holiday homes on La Palma: personal, secure and direct

 For tourists, guests on the island, and travelers planning to arrive, it is especially important to closely monitor developments and adjust activities accordingly.

-In addition, there is a yellow alert for heavy rainfall, with possible accumulations of up to 20 liters per square meter in one hour and up to 60 liters within 12 hours.
+In addition, a yellow warning for heavy rainfall is in place, with local accumulations of up to 20 liters per square meter in one hour and up to 60 liters within 12 hours.
 Thunderstorms are also possible.

-The weather situation began on March 18 and is expected to reach its peak between Thursday and Friday.
-Current indications suggest that the unstable conditions may continue beyond the weekend.
+The weather situation began on March 18 and is expected to peak between Thursday and Friday.
+Current forecasts indicate that unstable conditions may continue beyond the weekend.

-In higher areas – especially around Roque de los Muchachos – snowfall is also possible, which further complicates the conditions.
+In higher elevations – especially around the Roque de los Muchachossnowfall is also possible, further complicating conditions.

 Concrete impacts & measures on La Palma